Elvis Patterson

-Elvis Vernell "Toast" Patterson (born October 21, 1960) is a former American football defensive back who played in the National Football League for the New York Giants, San Diego Chargers, Los Angeles Raiders and Dallas Cowboys.
-He played college football at the University of Kansas.
+Elvis Vernell "Toast" Patterson (born October 21, 1960) is an American former professional football player who was a defensive back in the National Football League (NFL) for the New York Giants, San Diego Chargers, Los Angeles Raiders and Dallas Cowboys.
+He played college football for the Kansas Jayhawks.

-Early years
+Early life

 Patterson attended Jack Yates High School.
 He accepted a football scholarship from the University of Kansas, where he began his career as a linebacker.
 As a senior, he was initially moved to defensive end, before being switched to cornerback.

 Professional career

 New York Giants

-He was selected by the Jacksonville Bulls in the tenth round (210th overall) of the 1984 USFL Draft.
+He was selected by the Jacksonville Bulls in the tenth round (210th overall) of the 1984 USFL draft.
 He instead chose to sign as an undrafted free agent with the New York Giants on May 17, 1984.
 As a rookie, he played mainly on special teams.

 In 1985, he was named the starter at left cornerback.

 In 1986, he helped the team win Super Bowl XXI.

 Patterson's nickname of "Toast" is a rather unflattering one that was given to him by Bill Parcells during his days as a Giant; the name comes from his knack for allowing wide receivers to make big plays while he was covering them.
 He was surprisingly waived on September 15, 1987, after a Monday Night Football performance against the Chicago Bears where he had to leave the game in two occasions with leg cramps and his coverage was badly beaten by Willie Gault (it was later claimed that the night before he was out partying).